 It is a very universal fabrication method with great accuracy and tolerances.
 Milling is suitable for a variety of materials and is also very quick.
 The ability to manufacture a wide range of complex parts is a great advantage.

-The disadvantages include a large amount of waste, need for a variety of tooling and high cost of equipment.
+The disadvantages include a large amount of waste, the need for a variety of tooling and the high cost of equipment.

 While the two are often called just CNC machining, turning and milling have distinct differences.
 Turning is pretty much the opposite of milling.
 This means that instead of the cutting tool, the workpiece is rotating.

 Turning is usable on the outside of a cylinder or on the inside.
 The latter operation is called boring.